Mago281/Web-Scraping-Project-using-HTML-CSS-/README.md

   •	About how many terrestrial (earth) days exist in a Martian year?
 (A visual estimate within 25% was made.)

-      o	About 675 terrestrial (earth) days exist in a Martian year
+      o	Approximately 675 terrestrial (earth) days constitute a Martian year.

-The DataFrame was exported into a CSV file:		mars_weather.csv
+Lastly, the DataFrame was exported into a CSV filenamed 'mars_weather.csv'.